marttech26/Recommender-System/README.md

 ## Objectives
 ### Primary Objective:

-Develop and implement a movie recommendation system using collaborative filtering techniques to provide personalized top 5 movie recommendations for users.
+To develop and implement a movie recommendation system using collaborative filtering techniques to provide personalized top 5 movie recommendations for users.

 ### Specific Objectives:

-  1.Understand movie ratings distribution and user preferences.<br>
+  1.To understand movie ratings distribution and user preferences.<br>
-  2.Analyze data to identify highest-rated movies.<br>
+  2.To analyze data to identify highest-rated movies.<br>
-  3.Examine monthly user engagement.<br>
+  3.To examine monthly user engagement.<br>
-  4.Analyze and identify highest-rated genres.<br>
+  4.To analyze and identify highest-rated genres.<br>

 ## Data Understanding